salesforce/eslint-plugin-lwc/docs/rules/no-document-query.md

 # Disallow DOM query at the document level (no-document-query)

-Querying the DOM at the `document` level is unsafe in LWC.
-When the native Shadow DOM is not enabled, querying the DOM from the `document` level will return all the matching nodes.
-LWC overrides selector methods to return a subset of the node depending on a target Shadow DOM.
-Because of the performance implications, LWC can't globally patch query methods.
+Querying the DOM at the document level is unsafe in LWC because it returns all matching nodes.
+LWC doesn't use native Shadow DOM, it overrides selector methods.
+Because of the performance implications, LWC can't globally override query methods

 The following methods are restricted by this rule: